-The individual sporting federations and organizations need to decide on the eligibility of transgender athletes in their sport, and a TUE will only be considered for eligible athletes.
-In both transgender male and transgender female athletes, therapy is principally aimed at achieving hormone levels within the normal range of the experienced gender.
+The individual sporting federations and organizations need to decide on the eligibility of transgender athletes in their sport, and a TUE can only be considered for eligible athletes.
+In both transgender male and transgender female athletes, therapy is principally aimed at achieving testosterone levels within the normal range associated with the gender identity.

-Since testosterone is the critical factor influencing performance in sports, it is important that the criteria for the granting of a TUE ensure that both transgender male and transgender female athletes have physiological androgen exposure within the range of the non-transgender male and non-transgender female athletes with whom they compete.
+Since testosterone is the critical factor influencing performance in sports, it is important that the criteria for the granting of a TUE ensure that both transgender male and transgender female athletes have physiological androgen exposure within the ranges of the non-transgender male and non-transgender female athletes with whom they compete.
+Some sports organizations may define upper limits or threshold values of testosterone for athletes who want to participate in the female category in their sport.